-EXPLAINER: What happens when an ICU reaches capacity?
+Explainer: What happens when an ICU reaches capacity?

 Nurses who might normally take care of one patient now must keep three or four people alive.
 Non-ICU staff are brought in to assist.
 Patients can back up in emergency rooms waiting for an ICU bed to open up.
 And hospitals are forced to creatively convert space into makeshift ICU units.

-On Sunday, Steiner helped turn COVID patients on their stomachs so their ravaged lungs could possibly take in more oxygen.
-The maneuver can require six people, depending on a patient’s weight.
+On Sunday, Steiner helped turn COVID-19 patients on their stomachs so their ravaged lungs could possibly take in more oxygen.
+The maneuver can require six people, depending on a patient's weight.

 "This is all hands on deck," Steiner said.